 Horizon | 2 Lakh | 10,000 | 10000 | 3 Lakh | 15,000 | 15000 |

 For spend up to Rs.
 2 Lakh on travel, ATLAS might fetch a higher return due to a conversion rate of 1:2, but on spends beyond Rs.
 2 lakh, there can be a slight difference in the value-back.
 But, the slightly less number of partner miles earned on ATLAS are compensated well via other other benefits offered based on the card’s tier structure.
-Spending as much as 5 lakh on travel in a month, which is too high a value, can fetch users a great return, by automatically moving the user to a higher tier.
+Spending beyond 2 lakh each month just on travel, can easily help them meet the spend requirements of a higher tier, automatically moving the user to a better tier.

 So, which is the better airmile credit card between the two?